 Requirements:

-9.1.
-Operators shall have and enforce a policy on social justice.
-This policy shall comply with the minimum national requirements and with all ILO conventions relating to labor welfare and the UN Charter of Rights for Children.
-This policy shall ensure that all permanent employees and their families shall have access to potable water, food, housing.

-Regional or other exception

-Operators who hire fewer than ten (10) persons for labor and those who operate under a state system that enforces social laws are not required to have such a policy.

 Comment Krav, Sweden: There should be a statement about minimum wage or industry standard wage.
 There should also be a requirement on obligations for employee to follow social security laws.

 Standard Committee Response: Committee believes that this issue is the same as the fair price problem: IFOAM is not in a position to establish or enforce fair prices or fair wages.